dollarbillio/Trading/TradingPlan.md

 You need experience to know what to do in different scenarios.
 I am pretty sure there is no simple no brainer strategy you can just apply...
 Makes no sense to think there is.

+Good Risk to reward means take only those trades which has very high probability of success with take profit and stoploss ratio of more than 2 or even more.